 And the James Fund was born.

-From that desperate, humble beginning, The James Fund has grown into the largest fund for neuroblastoma research in the world, having brought in over $12,000,000, having taken the top prize for research in the field, and having established a blueprint that is now copied by countless family funds all over the planet.
+From that desperate, humble beginning, The James Fund has grown into the largest neuroblastoma funding group by far in Canada, and one of the largest dedicated to neuroblastoma in the world.
+We have brought in over $12,000,000, having taken the top prize for research in the field, and having established a blueprint that is now copied by countless family funds all over the planet.

 $12,000,000 is not enough to fund research into new drugs.
 But it is enough to fund research into combinations of existing, approved drugs.
 And it is enough to fund outside the box thinking that has lead to some of the most significant break throughs in the field.
 Different drug combinations are showing promise in treating children, and one of our researcher team made a discovery that literally changed the game.